 Over the years, Ms. Comander has been recognized for her hard work and devotion.
 She was the Chamber of Commerce Volunteer of the Year in 1991 and the Chamber Outstanding Volunteer in 1993.
 She was given the 1995 YMCA Directors Award, and the Outstanding Service Award from D.B.P.A.
 Comander was also Walton County Press Club News Maker of the Year, in 2001 and named the City of DeFuniak Outstanding Volunteer in 2002.
 In 2010 she was awarded the Woman of Distinction in Governmental Officials Award from the Girl Scout Council of the Florida Panhandle.

-Communities: Baytowne Wharf, Bryanville, Cosson Mill, Defuniak Springs SW, Forest Highlands, Owls Head, Pleasant Ridge, Sandestin, Sconiers Mill, Seascape, Steele Church, Teelinville, Woodlawn West, Villa Tasso
+Communities: Baytowne Wharf, Bryanville, Choctaw, Cosson Mill, Defuniak Springs SW, Forest Highlands, Owls Head, Pleasant Ridge, Sandestin, Sconiers Mill, Seascape, Steele Church, Teelinville, Woodlawn West, Villa Tasso

 Commission District Map